alxndr42/co2-sensor/README.md

 esphome -s name co2sensor42 run config.yaml --no-logs
 ```

 After connecting to your Wifi network, the ESPHome web interface should be available at http://co2sensor (or your custom device name).

+## Monitoring

-Prometheus metrics should be available at http://co2sensor/metrics.
+Prometheus metrics should be available at http://co2sensor/metrics (or your custom device name).

+The folder `grafana` contains example Grafana dashboards, compatible with the included `config.yaml`.